WillistheC/CMPS-220-recitation-02-computational-recurrences-WC/answers.md

   $n^{c} + n^{c}r + n^{c}r^{2}$... bottom leaf dominates, so $θ(n^{\log_b a})$

 - **7) (2 points)** Derive the asymptotic expressions for the span of the recurrences you used in problem 4 above.
 Confirm that everything matches up as it should.

+  The number of levels is $\log_2 n$